NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

     **FEM tab** will be inactivated in Case 3 as model information is not required.

     ..
 Tip::
         - Surrogate model training can be continued after termination by reusing RV and QoI samples obtained by the previous training.

     Multi-Fidelity Modeling
     -----------------------

-    When a user provides two different models, i.e. high and low fidelity models, the surrogate model for the high fidelity can be constructed with better performance in assisted by the low fidelity simulation results.
+    When a user provides two different models, i.e. high and low fidelity models, the surrogate model for the high fidelity can be constructed with better performance assisted by the low fidelity simulation results.
 The two models should share the same input RVs and output QoIs pools.
-Ideally, combined model should have the best prediction better than each individual ones, however, the benefit from low fidelity model differs depending on the correlation between the two model outputs [Patsialis2021]_.
-Currently, adaptive design of experiments capacity of the multi-fidelity surrogate modeling is NOT supported.
+Ideally, the combined model should have the best prediction better than each individual one, however, the benefit from the low fidelity model differs depending on the correlation between the two model outputs [Patsialis2021]_.
+Currently, the adaptive design of experiments capacity of the multi-fidelity surrogate modeling is NOT supported.

     ..
 Note::
          Multi-fidelity surrogate modeling functionality of |short tool id| is built upon `emukit <https://emukit.github.io/>`_ library (available under Apache-2.0 license), an opensource python toolkit for emulation (surrogate modeling) and decision making under uncertainty.